unisport/react-on-boarding/README.md

 ### Containers and Components

 We follow the pattern of Containers and Components where it makes sence.
-Containers should represent your app state and make use of the component lifecycle to handle your app logic, GET data from the backend and POST data to the backend whereas components ...
+Containers should represent your app state and make use of the component lifecycle to handle your app logic, GET data from the backend and POST data to the backend whereas components more jibber jabber to come

 An example of a Container that imports a Component